watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![The first row of the Pods box is highlighted, and the pod has a green check mark and is running.](media/image129.png)

 10. From the navigation menu, select Deployments under Workloads.
-From the view's Deployments list select the API deployment.
+From the view's Deployments list, select the API deployment.

 11. From the API Deployment view, select Scale and enter 1 as the desired number of pods.
 Select OK.